‘With you all the way’. That’s what the Bank of Scotland tag line says.

 FAO – Complaints

 I have been a customer of yours for roughly 15 years.
-I have never banked with another bank, besides Nationwide, but then they aren’t a bank, so they don’t count.
+I have never banked with another bank, besides Nationwide, but then they aren’t a bank,3 so they don’t count.

 On the evening of the 13th September, 2013, I made a call to your premium (0845) customer services line to advise you of my imminent departure to Bangkok, which is the capital of Thailand, in case you didn’t know.
 The representative was most charming in his crass attempt to keep me on the line for as long as possible (how audacious of me to expect a simple, 2 minute conversation along the lines of, “I’m going to Thailand for 2 weeks, please don’t cancel my debit card”.
 “Of course Sir, I’ve made a note on your account.”), but in the end I was assured that the appropriate steps had been taken to ensure that over the next 17 days, I would be worthy of withdrawing my own money in exchange for some deliciously debaucherous Thai Baht.

-Desperately, I tried several other ATM machines, furiously punching my numbers into the pin-pads, a red haze starting to form in my sclera.
-5 I felt a cold sweat come on at the prospect of being stranded in a foreign airport, like Tom Hanks in ‘The Terminal’, with bad English as my only language, and with no money, other than 45p left over from a pre-flight Big Mac. “[email protected]@k me”, I thought.
+Desperately, I tried several other ATM machines, furiously punching my numbers into the pin-pads, a red haze starting to form in my sclera.7 I felt a cold sweat come on at the prospect of being stranded in a foreign airport, like Tom Hanks in ‘The Terminal’,8 with bad English as my only language, and with no money, other than 45p left over from a pre-flight Big Mac.
+“F@@k me”, I thought.
 “Good job I have a phone with £25 credit on it”.
 And indeed, good job.
-I mean, besides having credit on my phone for the obvious purpose of being able to call my Mum if I ran out of money, or to cry to her at my inability to make any new travel friends, or to plead with her and say my goodbyes if kidnapped by the Pat Pong Mafia, at least I had enough funds to call my negligent, unprofessional, [email protected]@kshaft of a Bank, if circumstance so called for it.
+I mean, besides having credit on my phone for the obvious purpose of being able to call my Mum if I ran out of money, or to cry to her at my inability to make any new travel friends, or to plead with her and say my goodbyes if kidnapped by the Patpong Mafia,9 at least I had enough funds to call my negligent, unprofessional, w@@kshaft of a Bank, if circumstance so called for it.
 At least then I’d be able to fix a problem which I’d already taken all reasonable precautions to avoid.
-By the way, do you think [email protected]@kshaft should be one word, or two?
+By the way, do you think w@@kshaft should be one word, or two?10

 Oh well, let bygones be bygones, I thought.
 Here I go with that premium line again, but this time it’s from foreign soils.
 Super!